PostHog/posthog.com/contents/blog/the-posthog-array-1-5-0.md

 hideAnchor: true
 ---

 Another week, another PostHog Array.
 We're steadily working towards parity with other tools.
-This weeks highlights include a new website, multiple dashboards, a sleek new design and breaking down by cohorts.
+This week's highlights include a new website, multiple dashboards, a sleek new design and breaking down by cohorts.

-[Click here for instructions](/docs/upgrading-posthog) on how to update.
+[Click here for instructions](/docs/deployment/upgrading-posthog) on how to update.

 ## Release notes